 To achieve the perfect texture for the pound cake, I used Super-Fine Unbleached Cake Flour from Bob’s Red Mill®.
 Because it is sifted to a very fine texture, the cake flour is fantastic for all sorts of cakes.
 You should be able to find this cake flour at any major grocery store.
 Alternatively, you can also buy it on Amazon.

-Tips for Making the Cake Batter
+5 Tips for Making the Cake Batter

 - Cream the butter and sugar mixture until very light and fluffy for a smooth velvety texture.
 Beat on medium-high to high-speed settings for anywhere from 3 to 7 minutes, depending on a mixer type or hand-held.
 The sharp sugar grains cut through the butter and create tiny air pockets that aerate the batter and cause leavening.
 The mixture should be creamy but grainy.

 - To avoid a curdled mixture, gradually add a very small amount (1 tablespoon) of the beaten eggs to the creamed butter and beat well after each addition.
-The eggs contain water, and the yolks and the butter are fats.
+The eggs contain water, and the yolks and butter are fats.
 Remember, oil and water will not mix without an emulsifier (in this case, the yolks), which suspends fat molecules in water making a smooth mixture.
 If there is a slightly curdled appearance to the batter after adding the eggs, don’t worry.
 The emulsification is usually complete enough that the batter will become smooth.
-The addition of flour helps as it absorbs some of the excess water.
+The addition of flour helps as it absorb some of the excess water.

 - Don’t overmix the batter once you’ve added in the flour.
 Once the flour has been added, gluten bonds will start to form and if you mix the batter too much your cake will end up dense, tough, or deflated.